 Like Calypso, Soca music is particularly popular around Carnival season, when a number of local artists prepare songs for the numerous carnival parties and competitions during this time.

 Dancehall –This popular genre originated from Jamaica and has risen to become one of the most popular genres in the Caribbean.
 Dancehall got its name from Jamaican dance halls where popular Jamaican recordings were played.
 It eventually shed many of its similarities to reggae music and became characterized by faster rhythms with synthesized musical accompaniment with vocals being provided by deejay type artists.
 Most popular performers are Jamaican artists such as Beenie Man, Popcaan, and Alkaline, although there are several local artists such as Promise who are currently making their mark on the worldwide Dancehall industry.

 Reggae – Probably the most popular form of Caribbean music, reggae was developed in the 1960’s in Jamaica.
 Reggae music is rooted in older versions of Caribbean music such as calypso along with other genres such as jazz and rhythm and blues.
 A bass guitar is a staple of most types of reggae music, and there is often a discussion of topical and relevant social and cultural issues.
 While the most popular reggae artists such as Bob Marley and Third World, there are a number of well known local reggae artists and bands which include the likes of Spirited Band as well as Causion, who received the unofficial title of “Antigua’s Reggae Ambassador”.

 Check out the local Artists of Antigua

-Asher Otto You can actually get to listen to Asher Otto at Al Portos Jolly Harbour Restaurant
+Asher Otto You may actually get to listen to Asher Otto as she plays local venues – check out her social to discover more or at Al Portos Jolly Harbour Restaurant